Ajax23/PoreMS/docs/_sources/process.rst.txt

 ===================

 A pore generation package for molecular simulations (PoreMS) has been programmed in an object-oriented manner using python 3.
 The main idea was maximizing individual customizational possibilities without obscuring usability.
-For this purpose the core piece of this tool is a molecule construction set containing functions to place, translate, and rotate atoms in a three dimensional space.
+For this purpose, the core piece of this tool is a molecule construction set containing functions to place, translate, and rotate atoms in a three-dimensional space.
 Hence custom molecules and systems can be created in the required specification, for example moving a molecule into the binding pocket of an enzyme as a starting configuration of a simulation.

 The pore generator is a class, inheriting all functionalities from the mentioned molecule builder.
 Accelerating optimization logic has been separated into custom classes in order to reduce clutter and simplify readability.

-Finally a storage class was implemented which translates the generated data construct into the most popular structure file-formats to be used in molecular simulations.
+Finally, a storage class was implemented which translates the generated data construct into the most popular structure file-formats to be used in molecular simulations.

 Molecule class